Mandatory time tracking – this will change in 2024

 3. What is not quite clear yet?

-Let’s start with what we know for sure.
-The law on working time recording is definitely coming, as the European Court of Justice (ECJ) has already decided this in 2019.
-The EU member states must transpose the ruling into applicable law.
+Let’s start with what we know for sure: The law on working time recording is definitely coming, as the European Court of Justice (ECJ) has already ruled on this in 2019.
+The EU member states must transpose the decision into law.
 Following the ECJ ruling and a further ruling by the Federal Labor Court in 2022, the Federal Ministry of Labor and Social Affairs has proposed a draft amendment to the current Working Hours Act.
+Up to now, employees have only been required by law to document any overtime worked.
+This is important so that it can be checked whether the Working Hours Act – i.e. maximum working hours, break and rest times – is being complied with.
+There has been criticism of this regulation in recent years because it is not so easy to document overtime if you don’t even know when someone started working.
+Recording is actually only possible manually.
+Therefore, in future, all working hours will be recorded and overtime will be calculated automatically.

 What exactly does the draft say?

 “the employer is obliged to electronically record the start, end and duration of the employee’s daily working time on the day the work is performed.”
+1. “The employer is obliged” The responsibility therefore lies with the employer.
+They must ensure that a suitable tool is available for employees to use.

 2. “Start, end and duration of employees’ daily working hours”